 Card companies use credit scores to decide whether a person is qualified to become a cardholder, as well as how high their credit limit should be.

 They receive these scores through credit reporting agencies, which calculate them based on certain score model algorithms and information from the consumer’s financial history.
 If you don’t have much credit history, it may be wise to apply for a card intended for people with low or no credit instead.

 What Credit Bureau Does Citi Double Cash Use?

 There are three major credit reporting agencies: Experian, TransUnion and Equifax.
 Each uses different algorithms and sources of credit information to determine a person’s credit score.

-Citi — and, by extension, the Citi Double Cash Credit Card — relies on Equifax as its chosen credit reporting agency but may pull reports from the other bureaus as well.
+Citi — and, by extension, the Citi Double Cash credit card — reportedly uses Equifax as its primary credit reporting agency but may pull reports from the other bureaus as well.
 The credit scores Citi provides to its customers come from Equifax.

 What FICO Score Model Does Citibank Use?

-Because Citi receives credit reporting services from Equifax, which uses a commonly-used model to calculate credit scores, specifically the FICO Bankcard Score 8.
+Citi receives credit reporting services from Equifax, which uses a commonly-used model to calculate credit scores — specifically, the FICO Bankcard Score 8.

 This model ranges from 250 to 900 and is mainly utilized to manage and monitor cardholder accounts.
 Though most credit card companies and financial institutions may use the same model, their scores can differ from those provided by Citi because they’re based on information from credit reports and other documents that were processed at different times.